coaxialdolor/coaxial-terminal-ai/README.md

 - Commands are never executed without your explicit permission
 - Risky commands (rm, chmod, etc.) require additional confirmation
-- Shell state-changing commands are explicitly marked
+- Stateful (shell state-changing) commands are handled by offering to copy them to your clipboard.
 - Safe subprocess execution for normal commands

 ## Disclaimer